Bachelor of Advanced Commerce (Honours)

 - Coherent and advanced knowledge of the underlying principles and concepts of research, including knowledge of research principles and methods, as well as the ability to critically identify, analyse, synthesise, and apply different sources of data to inform business decision making.

 We're part of the top 1% of universities worldwide who are accredited by both the International Association to Advance Collegiate Schools of Business (AACSB) and the European Foundation for Management Development Quality Improvement System (EQUIS).
-Griffith also holds five-star ratings for overall experience, teaching quality, skills development, and learning resources in Accounting, Business and Management (Good Universities Guide 2024).
+Griffith also holds five-star ratings for overall experience, teaching quality, skills development, and learning resources in accounting, business and management*.

 Majors

-You can select from a variety of majors to tailor your education to your career aspirations.
-With a strong focus on financial analytics and modelling, this degree will give you a competitive edge for roles in both the public and private sectors.
+You can select from a variety of majors to tailor your education to your career aspirations:

 Award requirements